just-4-fun/modularity/README.md

 Since then the application can exit the process or wait the next request for start (back to Standby phase).

 **Quick recap:**
-- To start the application get a “main” module reference, and call its `bind` method
+- To start the application get a top-level module reference, and call its `bind` method
-- To finish the application call the reference’s `unbind` method
+- To finish the application call the reference’s `unbind` method and intercept the finish completion in container's `onEmpty` callback.

 ![App lifecycle](./docs/images/app_lifecycle.gif)
 _App lifecycle_